 Mastitis is one of the more common reasons that swollen nipples occur in a dog that has recently given birth.
 Your dog’s nipples will also be a bit swollen or enlarged from their normal condition once they become pregnant and nursing.

 Mastitis might cause painful swelling in dog nipples beyond even the condition that they take on when they are pregnant.
 It occurs when your dog’s nipples become infected during their nursing period.
 They will get much more swollen and feel painful to touch.
-When they are suffering from mastitis, their milk becomes toxic in the infected nipples.
+When they are suffering from mastitis, their milk might become polluted and be harmful to the puppies.
 It most often occurs within the first two weeks of delivering puppies.